fukamachi/as-interval/README.md

 ## License

-Licensed under the BSD 2-Clause License.
+Licensed under the MIT License.

 ## See Also